dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 METplus utilizes GitHub Actions to run processes automatically when changes are pushed to GitHub.
 These tasks include:

-* Building documentation to catch warnings/errors
+* Building documentation to catch warnings/errors.
-* Building a Docker image to run tests
+* Building a Docker image to run tests.
-* Creating/Updating Docker data volumes with new input data used for tests
+* Creating/Updating Docker data volumes with new input data used for tests.
-* Running unit tests
+* Running unit tests.
-* Running use cases
+* Running use cases.
-* Comparing use case output to truth data
+* Comparing use case output to truth data.
-* Creating/Updating Docker data volumes with truth data to use in comparisons
+* Creating/Updating Docker data volumes with truth data to use in comparisons.

 GitHub Actions Workflows
 ========================